conwqi1/phase_0_unit_1/week_1/4_beginning_HTML_CSS/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 <!-- Add your reflection here.
 Remove the comment markers -->
+1.it makes sense!
+2.The syntax was a bit loose as all the versions come along.
+3.not really, I did quite lot html,css work befoe.
+4.w3c school website is really helpful!